 "The goal of research in evolutionary psychology is to discover and understand the design of the human mind.
-Evolutionary psychology is an approach to psychology, in which knowledge and principles from evolutionary biology are put to use in research on the structure of the human mind. . . .
+Evolutionary psychology is an approach to psychology, in which knowledge and principles from evolutionary biology are put to use in research on the structure of the human mind....
 It is a way of thinking about psychology that can be applied to any topic within it.

 "In this view, the mind is a set of information-processing machines that were designed by natural selection to solve adaptive problems faced by our hunter-gatherer ancestors.
-This way of thinking about the brain, mind, and behavior is changing how scientists approach old topics, and opening up new ones.
-This chapter is a primer on the concepts and arguments that animate it."
+This way of thinking about the brain, mind, and behavior is changing how scientists approach old topics, and opening up new ones."
 (Cosmides and Tooby, Evolutionary Psychology: A Primer)